Best Budget Laptops for Working from Home

 If your remote work involves data analysis, large Excel files, or any kind of development, these ultra-budget laptops won’t cut it.
 You’ll want at least 8GB of RAM, an SSD of 256GB or more, and a Core i5 or Ryzen 5 processor.
 That bumps the budget to the $400-$600 range, but it’s worth it.

-If the IdeaPad is out of stock (it tends to sell out), the HP Pavilion 15 is a solid backup choice.
-You give up some processing power but gain an ethernet port and similar storage.
-Avoid the HP Stream 14 unless your work is truly bare-minimum email and browsing, or you want the free Office 365 subscription included.
+If the IdeaPad is sold out (it goes fast), grab the HP Pavilion 15.
+You lose some processing power but gain an ethernet port, which matters if your Wi-Fi drops during client calls.
+Skip the HP Stream 14 unless your work is strictly email and docs, or you want that bundled Office 365 subscription.

 Frequently Asked Questions